ABOUT THIS CONDITION

-Tendinitis is a very common condition that takes place when a tendon, the tissue that connects a muscle to the bone it will allow you to move, or the tissue surrounding it becomes irritated and inflamed.
+Tendinitis is a very common condition that takes place when a tendon or the tissue surrounding it becomes irritated and inflamed.
+A tendon is the tissue that connects muscle to bone and allows you to move.

-Tendonitis will happen from some type of overuse.
-It could be from an overuse syndrome or repetitive motion from the type of work you do, or a type of injury or accident, but probably the most common is from overdoing some type of exercise.
-Once you have tendonitis, in the affected areas you may experience any or all of the following:
+Tendonitis often times happens from overuse.
+It could be from an overuse syndrome or repetitive motion from work, an injury, or an accident.
+The most common is from overdoing some type of exercise.
+Once you have tendonitis you may experience any or all of the following:

 Lateral Epicondylitis: Commonly referred to as “Tennis Elbow”.
 Seen when the tendon on the outside of the elbow becomes inflamed and painful.
 If you extend your wrist backward and experience pain at the outside of your elbow you may just have Lateral Epicondylitis.
 It is referred to as tennis elbow, due to the mechanism